 The general election held on August 5 2020, resulted in the Rajapaksa-led Sri Lanka Podujana Peramuna (SLPP) party winning an absolute parliamentary majority.
 President Gotabaya Rajapaksa's elder brother and former president Mahinda Rajapaksa was appointed to the post of Prime Minister.
 Both the presidential election and the parliamentary election saw decisive majoritarian politics gaining ground.
-Once elected, the president declared he had been elected to office by the Sinhalese Buddhist majority.

 In March 2020, the Sri Lankan government had withdrawn from all consensus resolutions adopted by the United Nations Human Rights Council on 'Human Rights, Reconciliation and Accountability in Sri Lanka'.
-While withdrawing from the resolutions, the Sri Lankan government stated that it "will also address other outstanding concerns and introduce institutional reforms where necessary, in a manner consistent with Sri Lanka's commitments, including the 2030 Sustainable Development
+While withdrawing from the resolutions, the Sri Lankan government stated that it "will also address other outstanding concerns and introduce institutional reforms where necessary, in a manner consistent with Sri Lanka's commitments, including the 2030 Sustainable Development Goals (SDGs)".

-Goals (SDGs)".
 Peace, stability, human rights and effective governance, based on the rule of law are prerequisites for goal 16 of the SDGs, and Sri Lanka lags on this.